nerdschoolbergen/modern-javascript-and-web-apis/exercise-4/README.md

 })
 ```

-:pencil2: Create a new method in `api.js` that POSTS a movie to our api.
+:pencil2: Create a new method in `api.js` that POSTS a movie to our api, named e.g. `postMovieToApi`.

 :book: For more information on how to use the Fetch API to send JSON data to the API, see [Using the Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch#uploading_json_data) on MDN.